ArminJo/Arduino-BlueDisplay/README.md

 ## Random delays on some smartphones
 Depending on the device you use, you can observe some random **"delays"** up to 500 ms in the timing of the display refresh.
 The **delays does not occur if you use a USB connection** instead of the Bluetooth one.<br/>
-The reason is, that the Bluetooth driver does not return its received bytes for a longer time.<br/>
+The reason is, that the Android Bluetooth driver does not return its received bytes for a longer time.<br/>
-If you send to much data during this delay the **driver may hang**, as you can observe for the SimpleDSO Application, which runs **smooth with a USB** connection.
-Hanging may be avoided if using flow control, but the HC05 firmware and breakout boards do not support it.
-On the ESP32, the BluetoothSerial library supports it and there you can observe that the client program also delays, when the smartphone driver takes its delay.<br/>
+If you send to much data during this delay the **driver may hang**, as you can observe for the SimpleDSO Application, which runs **smooth with a USB** connection.<br/>
+Hanging may be avoided if using flow control, but the HC05 firmware and HC05 breakout boards do not support it.
+On the ESP32, the BluetoothSerial library supports flow control and there you can observe that the client program also delays, when the smartphone driver takes its break.<br/>
-This Bluetooth driver is usually delivered by the hardware vendor, so it may depend on the chips used in your smartphone.<br/>
+This Bluetooth driver is usually delivered by the hardware vendor, so it may depend on the chips used in your smartphone.
-In my opinion some Bluetooth SPP (Serial Port Profile) drivers are not really specified/tested/optimized for real time behavior.<br/>
+It seems, that some Bluetooth SPP (Serial Port Profile) drivers are not really specified/tested/optimized for real time behavior.<br/>
 Known devices **with** these "delays" are:<br/>
 Lenovo K3 Note 6.0, Nexus7 with AW-NH665 BT-Chip running 6.0.1, Nexus 6P with ?8.x?, Kindle Fire HD 8 with Broadcom BCM2076 running 6.3.1.5.<br/>
 Known devices **without** these "delays" are:<br/>
-Samsung Note 3 running 5.0, Lifetab P9702 running 7.1.2, Lifetab E10310 running 4.2.2, XORO PAD 721 running 4.2.2, Samsung Galaxy S3 GT-I9300 running Lineage 7.1.2, LUX10 running 5.0, iRULU X11 running 5.1.1, Time2 TC1050G running 5.1, Pixel 4 XL running 10,
+Samsung Note 3 running 5.0, Lifetab P9702 running 7.1.2, Lifetab E10310 running 4.2.2, XORO PAD 721 running 4.2.2, Samsung Galaxy S3 GT-I9300 running Lineage 7.1.2, LUX10 running 5.0, iRULU X11 running 5.1.1, Time2 TC1050G running 5.1, Pixel 4 XL running 10.

 ## Extras
 The extras folder (in the Arduino IDE use "Sketch > Show Sketch Folder" (or Ctrl+K) and then in the libraries/BlueDisplay/extras directory)